cameronfabbri/Robotalk/README.md

 smartTalk has the ability to learn new commands, as well as expand its vocabulary for already known commands.
-A smart training set is included in config.py, which can be expanded upon through the process of using smartTalk. smartTalk uses TextBlob to build a multiclass classifier based on the different commands you need.
+A small training set is included in config.py, which can be expanded upon through the process of using smartTalk.
+You can also edit this config to fit your purposes. smartTalk uses TextBlob to build a multiclass classifier based on the different commands you need.

 This research originated from my undergraduate research at Clarkson University.
 My